 By Scott Ross

-It’s difficult to think of another director of animation who had a greater period than Chuck Jones between 1948 and 1957, when he produced one great cartoon short after another, even as the medium in which he worked was, essentially, dying.
+It’s difficult to think of another director of animation who had a greater period than Chuck Jones between 1948 and 1957, when he produced one short masterwork after another, even as the medium in which he worked was, essentially, dying.

 Herewith, portions of the deathless libretto by opera bouffe master Michael Maltese…

 I’m your little sen-yer-it-er

 Let me straighten your tie